awsdocs/amazon-sagemaker-developer-guide/doc_source/logging-using-cloudtrail.md

 ## Operations Performed by Automatic Model Tuning<a name="automatic-tuning-secondary"></a>

-Amazon SageMaker supports logging non\-API service events to your CloudTrail log files,for automatic model tuning jobs\.
+Amazon SageMaker supports logging non\-API service events to your CloudTrail log files for automatic model tuning jobs\.
 These events are related to your tuning jobs but, are not the direct result of a customer request to the public AWS API\.
 For example, when you create a hyperparameter tuning job by calling [ `CreateHyperParameterTuningJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateHyperParameterTuningJob.html), Amazon SageMaker creates training jobs to evaluate various combinations of hyperparameters to find the best result\.
 Similarly, when you call [ `StopHyperParameterTuningJob`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_StopHyperParameterTuningJob.html) to stop a hyperparameter tuning job, Amazon SageMaker might stop any of the associated running training jobs\.
 Non\-API events for your tuning jobs are logged to CloudTrail to help you improve governance, compliance, and operational and risk auditing of your AWS account\.

 Log entries that result from non\-API service events have an `eventType` of `AwsServiceEvent` instead of `AwsApiCall`\.